2022 Haitian fuel protests: Political events

 On 21 October, the UN Security Council voted unanimously to approve sanctions on Haiti, allowing for the imposition of an asset freeze, travel ban, and arms embargo, against threats to the peace or stability of the country, namely Chérizier.

 A proposal by the U.S. to deploy an international military force to Haiti has received little support from other UN member countries.
-Despite their provision of vehicles and military equipment to Haiti, the U.S. and Canada have not volunteered their own armed forces, with Canada repeatedly expressing hesitance at the prospect of doing so.
+Despite their provision of vehicles and military equipment to Haiti, the U.S. and Canada have not volunteered their own armed forces, with Canada repeatedly expressing hesitation at the prospect of doing so.
 Russia and China have also openly expressed concerns regarding such a deployment, and France rejected the notion of deploying French troops to the country.
 The Bahamas has said that it could send soldiers or police if requested.
 Despite no countries offering to lead a military force, on 26 October, Brian A. Nichols, U.S. Assistant Secretary of State for Western Hemisphere Affairs, stated, "I strongly disagree with the idea that a resolution authorizing a multinational force is in peril," adding that, "I'm confident that we will have something early in November, both a resolution and leadership for the force."

 On 27 October, a delegation from Canada visited Haiti to assess the ongoing crises, and to consult with stakeholders on the possible courses of action that could be taken to resolve them.
 The delegation returned to Canada by 31 October.

 Eric Jean Baptiste, the leader of the Rally of Progressive National Democrats, was assassinated on the way to his home in the Laboule 12 area on 28 October 2022, when his car was ambushed.
 Baptiste's bodyguard was also killed in the attack.
 Former senator Yvon Buissereth was assassinated in the same area a few months earlier.